noahehall/theBookOfNoah/coursera/algorithms.md

     3. the obvious program works
   - moderate problems:
     - shortest path between locations
-    - best pairing items based on configuration
+    - best pairing of items based on configuration
     - measure similarity of documents
     - description of above
       1. not clear how to do